When is the best time for me to submit my application?

 Do I need to buy a roundtrip flight?

-Although it’s not legally necessary, it’s generally more cost efficient to book a roundtrip rather than two one-way tickets.
+It’s generally more cost efficient to book a roundtrip rather than two one-way tickets.
 However, if you'd simply like to purchase a one-way ticket going into Spain and then purchase your return ticket at a later date, this is totally acceptable as well.
 Please check with the airline, though, before purchasing a one-way ticket to ensure they’ll let you board the plane at the airport.
 Some airlines require a round-trip ticket in order to board.

 Will I be able to connect with other au pairs in Spain?